 I definitely feel happier now, although I miss Daniel Yorath House!
 It was a stepping stone that put me on the right road for the rest of my life.

 Earl is now back home and enjoys a very active life.
 He has a keyworker to support him and does voluntary work for Sheffield United; working with a professional coach to help train children in football skills.

 He also does voluntary work at a youth club during the week, which he really enjoys.

 In addition Earl sees his Linkworker regularly, as well as a clinical support team to guide him with various therapy sessions each week.

 His main goal for the year ahead is to improve his relationships at home with his family and to continue to build solid foundations.

-One other exciting event over the past year for Earl was that he became an uncle in November 2016 and then became Godfather to his niece in March 2017.
+One other exciting event over the past couple of years for Earl was that he became an uncle in November 2016 and then became Godfather to his niece in March 2017.
 Asked if he would go though the filming process again Earl said:

 “Yes - definitely, it gave people a greater insight into brain injury and made me feel more accepted by people I knew as they understood more about it."